Andrei-ctrl/Visualisation-beer-prices/README.md

 But in the end, the bars were left to show the transition and animate them.

 The X axis represents just indexes for each item in JSON as there is not really a good use for this axis.
-The Y axis represents the price in swiss francs.
+The Y axis represents prices in swiss francs.

 Also, I wanted to make the selection options to change input data for the chart.
 But I didn't succeed in implementing this functionality from JSON files due to lack of programming knowledge.
 On the contrary, the chart generates new bars with new data because I manually inserted two JSON files in two variables var coop and var manor in main.js.
 However, even without counting those two variables, the code is very heavy (~525 lines) with not really impressive functionality.
 Hence, the code can be extremely improved.